MikeyRondon/home-lab-setup/README.md

-# home-lab-setup
+# 🧪 Home Lab Setup

 My personal cybersecurity lab using virtual machines and open-source tools.

-# 🧪 Home Cybersecurity Lab

-This project documents the setup and use of my personal home cybersecurity lab, designed for hands-on learning in IT support, networking, and SOC analyst skills.
+This project documents the setup and use of my home cybersecurity lab, designed for hands-on learning in IT support, networking, and SOC analyst skills.
+It includes system configurations, threat simulations, traffic analysis, and writeups for real-world tools.

 ---